dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/6-abs-equations.md

 {{% /box %}}

-So, when removing the absolute value symbol, we need to think about two possible cases: when the inside expression is positive, and when the inside expression is negative.
+So, when removing the absolute value symbol, we need to think about two possible cases: when the inside expression is positive, and the inside expression is negative.

 {{% box %}}